cbrown1/audioview/README.md

 ## Notes

-- For multi-channel soundfiles, a separate plot will be generated for each channel maintaining y-axis scaling
+- For multi-channel soundfiles a separate plot will be generated for each channel, maintaining y-axis scaling

 - This script addressed the need for a super-simple and maintainable python-based way of viewing recorded soundfiles without leaving the terminal